Tronald/CoordinateSharp/CONTRIBUTING.md

 ### Testing

 Developers are encouraged to write and share tests for changes made.
 Please use the automated testing project provided with the solution to verify changes.
-Forks will be tested both manually and automated prior to merging.
+Forks will be tested prior to merging.

-### Contributor Licensing Agreement

-Before your contribution is accepted, you will be asked to sign a Contributor Licensing Agreement (starting with v2.1.1.1).

 ### Pull Requests